Risotto with Fresh Mushrooms

 - 1 cup of freshly grated Parmigiano cheese

-- 1 tablespoon butter (if you find truffle butter at your local market, and your guests all like the flavor of truffles, use truffle butter instead of regular butter)
+- Optional: 50 g or so of butter (if you find truffle butter at your local market, and your guests all like the flavor of truffles, use truffle butter instead of regular butter)

 - 3 ½ cups of risotto, Carnaroli preferred (1 box of 450 grams)

-- About 6 ½ cups of chicken broth, brought to a low boil in a medium sized saucepan (this is incorporated in the risotto).
+- About 1 and half liter of chicken broth, brought to a low boil in a medium sized saucepan (this is incorporated in the risotto).

 - Slice the fresh mushrooms.

 - Heat the chicken broth to a low boil in a pot.
-Keep the broth on a low boil or simmer throughout the recipe; the broth is incorporated into the rice one cup at a time, and it must be very hot when it is added.
+Keep the broth on a low boil or simmer throughout the recipe; the broth is incorporated into the rice one cup at a time: must be very hot when it is added.

 - While the garlic is being sautéed, squeeze the broth from the mushrooms that have been soaking and chop them.
 Reserve the broth so that you can incorporate it into the risotto later.